WulfForge/Cursor-FailSafe/README.md

 - `failsafe.forceLinearProgression` - Force advance to next task
 - `failsafe.autoAdvance` - Auto-advance if ready
 - `failsafe.showActionLog` - Show action log
+- `failsafe.suggestToCore` - Suggest a custom failsafe for inclusion in the core extension (opens a form and submits to GitHub)

 ### Configuration
 ```json